How to Fly Drones for Fun

 2) You must register your recreational drone if it weighs more then .55 pounds.
 You can register your drone with the FAA at this link, FAADroneZone.

 3) The recreational pilot must follow the rules on the FAA Website.
 The FAA also says you can follow the safety guidelines of an FAA-recognized Community Based Organization (CBO).
-Just keep in mind, that the FAA has not listed any CBOs on their website.

 What is the FAA TRUST test?